SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/2022-07-24-introduction-to-data-engineering.markdown

 - Presentation

 #### Ingestion
 The first step in a typical pipeline is obtaining data from various sources like databases, files, APIs, logs, and so on, and storing it in a data lake or equivalent big data platform.
+The landing zone, which is essentially a dumping ground, is where data from multiple sources is first stored.
 Depending on the data source and business needs, data engineers may need to choose between *batch* or *streaming* (real-time) ingestion, or both.
 The complexity of data ingestion is related to the nature of the data source, whether *static* or *dynamic*.

 > **Static data:** Static data that normally does not change over time once it has been recorded, or if it does, it changes infrequently.
 It is a fixed dataset, thus it does not need refreshing.
 A list of nations, cities, counties, etc., would be an example of static data.